Infill Landscape Blog

 Artificial Turf

-Artificial turf also has the longest lifespan of any surface options, with a one-time install versus the consistent maintenance and refill of loose fill options.
-The color and consistency of artificial turf also helps maintain a lush and inviting look and feel for outdoor recreation spaces.
+Artificial turf also has the longest lifespan of all the surface options, with a one-time install versus the consistent maintenance and refill of loose-fill options.
+The color and consistency of artificial turf also help maintain a lush and inviting feel for outdoor recreation spaces.

-Cons: Artificial turf is often a bigger investment than loose-fill options, comparable in price with a clay surface.
+Cons: Artificial turf is often a bigger up-front investment than loose-fill options, comparable in price with clay surfaces.

-Realistically, the best bocce ball surface for you will be particular to your climate, customer base, and maintenance needs.
+Realistically, the best bocce ball surface for you will depend on your climate, customer base, and maintenance needs.

-As you’re considering your options, we recommend considering the following questions:
+As you weigh your options, consider the following questions:

-• Which surface will be the lowest maintenance for my facility?
+• Which surface will be the lowest maintenance?

-• Which surface offers the most consistent performance with the least amount of upkeep?
+• Which surface offers the most consistent performance with the least upkeep?

 • Depending on the location of the bocce ball court, how much traffic will the court get?
 Can the surface withstand high wear?

-• During the current public health scenario, many people are worried about cleanliness in public spaces.
-How easy is it to clean the court?
+• How easy is it to clean the court?

 With Envirofill 30/50, your artificial turf bocce ball court will be naturally low maintenance and ready for fun.